V2.113 Bodies corporate

 HMRC also regards Anglican parochial church councils in England as bodies corporate.
 The status of other church councils is determined on an individual basis3.

-Where a contract purports to be made by a company (or
+Where a contract purports to be made by a company (or by a person

 To continue reading

 View the latest version of this document, as well as thousands of others like it, sign in to TolleyLibrary or register for a free trial